RishaanDevz/OpenAssistant/README.md

 You can now interact with OpenAssistant through the chat interface!

 ## How to use Profiles

-To use profiles, it's as simple as running the main.py file, then running
+To use profiles, run:
 ```
 python chat.py --profile {filename}.json
 ```

 I've included some profiles, such as Captain Data, Jake from State Farm, and Alex the Fun Personal Assistant.
+You can create your own profiles by modifying the JSON files in the `profiles` directory.

+## Supported Models
+OpenAssistant uses LiteLLM to support a wide range of language models.
+You can choose any model that supports function calling.
+Some examples include:

+- OpenAI models (e.g., gpt-3.5-turbo, gpt-4)
+- Anthropic models (e.g., claude-2, claude-instant-1)
+- Azure OpenAI models
+- Cohere models
+- AI21 models
+- Google Gemini models
+- And many more!

+To change the model, you need to modify the `main.py` file directly.
+Look for the section where the model is defined and update it with your desired model.

+For a full list of supported models and their configurations, please refer to the [LiteLLM documentation](https://docs.litellm.ai/docs/providers).

+Note: Make sure you have the appropriate API keys set up in your `.env` file for the model you want to use.